Yes I created a huge mess only to realize that I had way overthought this very simple project.

 When I first came up with this idea, I envisioned modern, geometric, half glitter, half paint, wooden trees that slid into a little groove on a board so that you could stagger them on your mantel or a shelf, but that would lay flat when it came time to store them away.

-I would have totally and completely failed you with my first method because I try my best to come up with the easiest way to create beautiful things for your home.
+I would’ve totally and completely failed you with my first method because I try my best to come up with the easiest way to create beautiful things for your home.
 And that usually doesn’t involve a router.
 At least not for something as simple as a modern Christmas decoration.

 But cardboard?
 Cardboard you can do!

 So I scrapped my original plan.
-And as you will see, I ended up with the exact idea that was in my head the whole time and got the job done with paper, cardboard, and even managed to figure out how to get this puppies to stand up for free!
+And as you’ll see, I ended up with the exact idea that was in my head the whole time and got the job done with paper, cardboard, and even managed to figure out how to get these puppies to stand up for free!

 So don’t run out and buy a router.
-There is an easier way.
+There’s an easier way.
 And I learned the hard way for you.

 Once you have your triangles cut out, decide which triangle is going to be which color and make a little note on the back of each triangle.

-Step 4: Paint half of each triangle in the color of the glitter paper that goes with it.
-I did 2 coats about 10 min. apart.
+Step 4: Paint half of each triangle in the color of the glitter paper that goes with it

-Step 5: Once your paint is dry it’s time to add the glitter paper to each tree!
-It is easiest if you pour a bit of white glue into a small bowl and brush a thin layer of glue on the back side of each glitter piece, making sure to get all the way to the edge.
+Once your paint is dry it’s time to add the glitter paper to each tree!
+It’s easiest if you pour a bit of white glue into a small bowl and brush a thin layer of glue on the back side of each glitter piece, making sure to get all the way to the edge.
 You don’t want to get your glue too thick though.

 You may want to clip them carefully with binder clips or lay a book on them as they dry.